DHCSSza/escalator-sadilar/content/post/2024/02/rOpenSci/index.md

 #### How and when was this community established?

-rOpenSci was founded in 2011 by [Karthik Ram](https://ropensci.org/author/karthik-ram/), [Scott Chamberlain](https://ropensci.org/author/scott-chamberlain/), and [Carl Boettiger](https://ropensci.org/author/carl-boettiger/), ecologists who were motivated to make scientific data retrieval reproducible.
+rOpenSci was founded in 2011 by <a href="https://ropensci.org/author/karthik-ram/" target="_blank">Karthik Ram</a>, <a href="https://ropensci.org/author/scott-chamberlain/" target="_blank">Scott Chamberlain</a>, and <a href="https://ropensci.org/author/carl-boettiger/" target="_blank">Carl Boettiger</a>, ecologists who were motivated to make scientific data retrieval reproducible.

 #### Which region(s) are you active in?